Charles Nesson: Early life and education

-Nesson was a law clerk to Justice John Marshall Harlan II on the United States Supreme Court, 1965 term.
-He then worked as a special assistant in the Department of Justice Civil Rights Division under John Doar.
-His first case, White v.
-Crook, made race-based and gender-based jury selection in Alabama unconstitutional.
+Nesson was a law clerk to Supreme Court Justice John Marshall Harlan II, 1965 term.
+He then worked as a special assistant in the United States Department of Justice Civil Rights Division under John Doar.
+While there, his first civil rights case, White v.
+Crook in the United States District Court for the Northern District of Alabama, made race-based and gender-based jury selection in Alabama unconstitutional.

 Nesson joined the Harvard Law School faculty in 1966, and was tenured three years later.
 In 1998, he co-founded Harvard's Berkman Center for Internet & Society.